Here are some Google Search Tips to Save You Tons of Time!

 Choose your timeframe.

-You can choose from preset timeframes, like past hour or past year, or you can set a custom date range for your results.
+You can pick from preset time frames, like past hour or past year, or set your own custom date range for your results.

 Locate Similar Sites Using “related:”

-When researching a topic online, it’s often helpful to find related websites.
-Seeing sites that are similar can also be used if you want do some comparison shopping and /or look for specific products or services on the internet before making any final decisions about what companies might best fit your needs!
+When you’re researching a topic online, it’s helpful to find related websites.
+Similar sites are also useful if you want to compare products or services before deciding which company is the best fit for you.

 When you use the “related” function on Google, they will provide a list of websites related to your query.
 In your search bar, type the following: related:https://website.com

-One more way that you can leverage this search tip is to look for competitors by entering your own website URL in the search.
+Another way to use this tip is to find competitors by entering your own website URL in the search.

 Get Rid of Results You Don’t Want Using “-(keyword)”